PaulSHahn/emacssetup/README.md

 Which one to use?

 If you are working on legacy code with others, you may want to use *ws-butler*.
-Otherwise, if you use whitespace-cleanup-mode you will have huge commit sizes that have nothing to do with your change.
+If you use *whitespace-cleanup-mode* you will have huge commit sizes that have nothing to do with your change.
 This occurs since you will have reformatted the entire file every-time you save.
-If you are on greenfield development it should not matter-- ws-bulter will keep you safe to begin with.
-If you are refactoring or cleaning up code, then whitespace-cleanup-mode may be a better choice.
+If you are on greenfield development it should not matter-- *ws-bulter* will keep you safe to begin with.
+If you are refactoring or cleaning up code, then *whitespace-cleanup-mode* may be a better choice.

-You can manually start whitespace-cleanup-mode on any buffer via *M-x whitespace-cleanup-mode*.
-You can set it up to be always on instead of ws-bulter by editing *~/emacs.d/custom/setup-editing.el* and removing the lines commenting out global-whitespace-cleanup-mode.
-You should also comment out ws-butler at the same time (since you really only need one running at a time).
+You can manually start *whitespace-cleanup-mode* on any buffer via *M-x whitespace-cleanup-mode*.
+You can set it up to be always on instead of *ws-bulter* by editing *~/emacs.d/custom/setup-editing.el* and removing the lines commenting out *global-whitespace-cleanup-mode*.
+You should also comment out *ws-butler* at the same time (you really only want one running at a time).

 ## volatile-highlights

 **volatile-highlights** briefly shows us text that has been altered or pasted in.
 The text will appear highlighted until the next keystroke.
 This provides a tiny bit more visual context to what we have done.
 See: <https://www.emacswiki.org/emacs/VolatileHighlights>.

 ## undo-tree